Can Red Raspberry Leaf Tea Help while Breastfeeding?

 Raspberry leaf tea may cause a slightly loosing of the bowels.
 As no two women are alike, use it with caution initially, until you know how your body will react.

-This might be good news for some – it can have a sedating affect.
-Raspberry leaf may have a muscle relaxant and sedative affect.
-This is of concern if you are taking medication with similar affects.
+This might be good news for some – it can have a sedating effect.
+Raspberry leaf may have a muscle relaxant and sedative effect.
+This is of concern if you are taking medication with similar results.

 Unfortunately, not enough studies have been done on the effectiveness of red raspberry leaf tea during pregnancy and lactation.
-However more and more women and health care professionals are unearthing its wonderful properties and it is certainly a tea to have in your cupboard at all times!
+However, more and more women and health care professionals are unearthing its wonderful properties and it is indeed a tea to have in your cupboard at all times!